mehulagg/gitlab_test/doc/user/packages/container_registry/index.md

 [personal access token](../../profile/personal_access_tokens.md) instead of your password in order to login to GitLab's Container Registry.

-If a project is private, credentials will need to be provided for authorization.
+Credentials will need to be provided for authorization to any non-public registry.
+Only project members will be able to access private registries.

-There are two ways to do this:
+There are two ways to do authenticate:

 - By using a [personal access token](../../profile/personal_access_tokens.md).
 - By using a [deploy token](../../project/deploy_tokens/index.md).